Second Avenue Subway: Phase 1 construction

 In 2009, contracts were awarded for the 96th Street station box, as well as for excavation around the 86th Street stations.
 The TBM began boring the western tunnel southward from 96th Street in 2010.
-Subsequent contracts for tunnels to the Lexington Avenue–63rd Street station, and for the excavation of the 72nd Street station, were awarded in 2010.
+Contracts for tunnels to the Lexington Avenue–63rd Street station, and for the excavation of the 72nd Street station, were awarded in 2010.
 The following year, contracts were awarded for excavation of the cavern at the 86th Street station, as well as construction for the Lexington Avenue–63rd Street station.

-The TBM, digging at a rate of approximately 50 ft per day, finished its run at the planned endpoint under 65th Street on February 5, 2011, and subsequently started digging the eastern tunnel.
+The TBM, digging at a rate of approximately 50 ft per day, finished its run at the planned endpoint under 65th Street on February 5, 2011, and started digging the eastern tunnel.
 On March 28, 2011, S3, having completed its task of completing the 7200 ft west tunnel to 65th Street, began drilling the east tunnel to the bellmouth at the existing Lexington Avenue–63rd Street station.
 The portion of the west tunnel remaining to be created was then mined using conventional drill-and-blast methods.
-On September 22, 2011, the TBM completed its run to the Lexington Avenue–63rd Street station's bellmouth.
+In September 2011, the TBM completed its run to the Lexington Avenue–63rd Street station's bellmouth.

-The MTA opened a Second Avenue Subway Community Information Center for Phase 1 on July 25, 2013.
-It was located at 1628 Second Avenue between 84th and 85th Streets, near the line's 86th Street station.
+In July 2013, the MTA opened a Second Avenue Subway Community Information Center for Phase 1 at 1628 Second Avenue between 84th and 85th Streets.
 In the three years that followed, the center was visited over 20,000 times.

-The final contract for the entire Phase 1 area was awarded on June 1, 2013.
+The final contract for Phase 1 was awarded in June 2013.
 Blasting for the station caverns was finished in November 2013, and the muck houses were taken down at around the same time.
-In the winter of 2013, many of the tracks and signal panels began to arrive at the construction site, to be installed on the line over the next few years.
+In late 2013, many of the tracks and signal panels began to arrive at the construction site, to be installed on the line over the next few years.